SingaporeMotherhood | Preschooler & Up

 Enter SoulKids, where problems are sorted from the root.
 After going though the SoulKids programme, Vikas says, children will be able “to create their own happiness and success”.

-The sessions, for children aged between six and 10, and eleven and 16, are held over two full days.
+The sessions, for children aged between six and 10, and eleven and 16, take place over two full days.
 They involve storytelling, role-play, games, and exercises that draw out qualities needed for teamwork, communication, and enhancement of the child’s inner strengths.

-His passion is reflected in that of the participants’.
-Vikas relates how entire families have changed: the child attends a SoulKids session, the mother is amazed and attends an adult session, the father sees the mother’s transformation and is amazed; he signs up for a session, and ends up training to become a SoulKids mentor.
+His participants reflect his passion.
+Vikas relates how entire families have changed after doing the course.
+A child attends a SoulKids session, the mother, seeing changes in her child, attends an adult session.
+The father sees the mother’s transformation.
+He signs up for a session, and ends up training to become a SoulKids mentor.

 The success of the SoulKids programme has also led to the creation of a one-day SoulParents workshop that offers parents (and parents-to-be) “the keys to becoming the best, the happiest and the most successful parent you can become”, as well as the ability to “give children essential life-skills for happiness, confidence and success”.